athenasaran/athenasaran/README.md

 ### Hi there 🤗

 My name is Athena Fernandes Sarantôpoulos from Brazil (🇧🇷).
 I've been learning programming since I joined the IT Technicians in 2014.I am currently studying Computer Science at the Federal University of Viçosa Campus Florestal.
+I currently work at CI&T as a Mobile Native developer

 I like front end and software engineering. 💛

-In my free time I like to watch movies (🎞️) and series (📺), to listen to music (🎵), take care of plants(🌻) and play with my 7 cats and 1 guinea pig. :cat2: :cat: 🐹.
+In my free time I like to watch movies (🎞️) and series (📺), to listen to music (🎵), take care of plants(🌻) and play with my 7 cats. :cat2: :cat: .

 Would you like to find me?